datalossdetector/DLD/DLD-tool/README.md

    - type **dld --help** or **dld -h** for more details

 ## How to read the results
 DLD reports all the information into the *output_folder* (specified with the *-o* option).
 In this folder, DLD creates the *report.html* file that contains detailed information about the exploration.
-In addition, DLD provides the *dataloss* folder, which contains all the Data Loss failures detected during the execution.
-They are divided into three folders, each of which corresponds to a specific oracle.
-Here, each Data Loss failure is reported by 3 files:
+In addition, DLD provides the *dataloss* folder, which contains all the Data Loss failures detected during the execution divided by activity.
+Each Data Loss failure is reported by 3 files:
 - year_month_day_hour_minute_second before.png, which is the screenshot taken before the double orientation change
 - year_month_day_hour_minute_second after.png, which is the screenshot taken after the double orientation change
 - year_month_day_hour_minute_second views.txt, which contains the descriptions of the views both before and after the double orientation change